Leekhair/DS-Homebrew/README.md

 # DS-Homebrew

-This is where I will be storing different Homebrews for the DS and DSI.

-I will make a qr code for dsidl for every homebrew I add.

-Every QR Code is tested to work on one or more official Nintendo DSI's running Twilight Menu ++.

-I have not tested these on r4 cards.

-If you want a Homebrew that is not here, make a new issue with the "New Homebrew" tag.

-Universal team made dsidl and added qr codes on some homebrew but not many so I guess this was also made to have more qr codes.

-If you want me remove homebrew that you made, please make an issue with the "Remove Homebrew" and I will do it as fast as I can.

-This is purely to learn about ds homebrewing

-I also will add themes for Twilight Menu ++ with a QR Code to download them.
+I'm creating a resource to store DS and DSi homebrew with QR codes for easy access, specifically tested on official DSi consoles running Twilight Menu++.
+My goal is to make it simpler for users to install homebrew and themes directly onto their devices.
+Since the Universal team has contributed some QR codes but not many, I’m expanding this collection to include more homebrew options.
+If there's a homebrew you want that isn't listed, I encourage users to open an issue with the "New Homebrew" tag.
+Likewise, if someone wants me to remove a homebrew, they can create an issue with the "Remove Homebrew" tag, and I'll take care of it as quickly as possible.

+This project is a way for me to learn more about DS homebrewing, and I’m hoping it helps others in the community as well.
+I’ll also be adding themes for Twilight Menu++ with QR codes for easy download.
+My goal is to keep everything secure, up-to-date, and organized, while also encouraging feedback from the community to ensure the resource stays useful and accurate.
+By sharing and expanding this collection, I’m hoping to contribute to the homebrew community and make it easier for others to enjoy homebrew on their DSi systems.